cobalthq/cobalt-product-public-docs/content/en/Methodologies/internal-network.md

 - [Printers](#printers)

 {{% alert title="Tools" color="primary" %}}
-During this phase, pentesters use manual testing and exploitation tools, such as:
+During this testing phase, pentesters use manual testing and exploitation tools, such as:

 - Ettercap
 - Metasploit